Bushmester/dns_exchange/README.md

 # What is DeFinitely Not Scam Exchange?
-It is a console based cryptocurrency exchange simulation that uses sockets.
+It is a console based toy cryptocurrency exchange that uses sockets.
+There is simulation of _seed phrases\*_, _hash addresses\*_, mining process, buy/sell orders, open transaction history and also 0.1% commission on each deal.

 # Definitions
 - **Seed phrase** is a string consisting of 6 random english words.
 It's generated during account creation, unique for every user and can not be changed!
-Seed phrase is used to import an account.
+Seed phrase is used to _import an account\*_.
-- **Hash address** is a unique string in the _0x\*\*\*\*\*\*\*\*_ format, where * can be replaced with any [a-f] or [0-9] symbol.
+- **Hash address** is a unique string in the _0x\*\*\*\*\*\*\*\*_ format, where \* can be replaced with any [a-f] or [0-9] symbol.
 It's generated during account creation, unique for every user and can not be changed!
 Hash address is used to define public account's name.
-- **To import account** is to simply log in to it with using seed phrase.
+- **To import account** is to simply log in to it with using _seed phrase\*_.
+- **Mining number** is a number from 1 to 10, which is stored on the server.
+The first account who guesses mining number gets random (from 1.0 to 10.0) amount of DNS to his assets.
+After number is guessed, it changes.

 # Protocol
 Both `request` and `response` are JSON formatted strings with _start;_ at the start and _end;_ at the end.